 Geary CAC The Geary Community Advisory Committee (CAC) is a 15-member advisory body that meets every other month to advise SFMTA staff on both the Geary Rapid Project and the Geary Boulevard Improvement Project (the second phase of Geary improvements between Stanyan and 34th Avenue).
 The Geary CAC shares the community's interests with the project team and relays project information to its respective communities.
 The SFMTA keeps members informed, listens to and acknowledges concerns and aspirations, and provides feedback on how public input influenced project decisions. - Input received informs project decisions and is shared with decision-makers. - The Geary CAC serves as a conduit to the communities they represent. - Geary CAC members share information with and collect feedback from the communities they represent. - Feedback provided by the Geary CAC on the Geary projects will be shared with the project teams.
 All meetings are open to the public and include opportunities for public comment.
-Meetings are posted at the Geary Rapid Project website: SFMTA.com/Geary Minimizing common transportation disruptions during construction During construction, the project will create some inconveniences for corridor users.
+Meetings are posted at the Geary Rapid Project website: SFMTA.com/Geary Changeable Message Signs At times during construction, construction contractors will utilize changeable message signs to alert travelers of detours or other important information.
+Minimizing common transportation disruptions during construction During construction, the project will create some inconveniences for corridor users.
 Contractors must follow Regulations for Working in San Francisco Streets, also known as the Blue Book, that provide rules for working safely and in a way that causes the least possible interference with pedestrian, bicycle, transit, and other traffic.
+The Blue Book includes requirements regarding the Holiday Moratorium, which generally prohibits work between 7:00 a.m. and 10:00 p.m. between Thanksgiving and January 1 in certain parts of the city with major business/commercial uses.
+In addition, the SFMTA coordinates with a variety of other land use development and infrastructure projects to minimize disruption and the potential for re-work.
 The following summarizes some likely inconveniences, and strategies to minimize them.
 Lane closures At times, lanes will need to be closed to carry out construction.
 Typically, lane closures would be limited to one lane of traffic in each direction and work would not typically be done during peak commute hours, or at night.
 Each of the four contractors will be required to prepare detailed Traffic Control and Detour Plans subject to approval by the Traffic Engineer.
 More information about these requirements are available for review in the contract specifications regarding Traffic Control.
 During the Steiner bridge demolition, a full roadway closure of Geary Boulevard at Steiner Street is planned over a 3-day holiday weekend such as Memorial Day 2019.
 A focused public information campaign will be implemented to provide advance notice to limit the disruption associated with this closure.